PhenomSG/Restaurant-Review-Analysis/README.md

 - Special thanks to the developers of the Gemini Pro API for providing a robust platform for NLP and image analysis.
 - Thanks to the contributors of the various Python libraries used in this project.

----

-Feel free to customize and expand this README file as needed.